Poetry, Nature, and Science

 The real poems of the present—child of the real and ideal, blending the real and ideal, and each made portion of the other—must vocalize the vastness and splendor and reality with which scientism has invested man and the universe, and must henceforth launch humanity into new orbits, consonant with that vastness, splendor, and reality.

-The genius of the modern, singing the great achievements of the present,
+Singing the great achievements of the present, the genius of the modern,

 I mark her step divine, her curious eyes a-turning, rolling,